Jon Morgan

 California Annual Franchise Tax

-If you have just created a limited liability company, your first tax filing due date will be due after the third month of the current tax year.
-This means that if you have just formed an LLC on January 10, your subsequent filing due date will be April 10.
+If you have just created a limited liability company, your first tax filing due date will be after the third month of the current tax year.
+This means that if you just formed an LLC on January 10, your subsequent filing due date will be April 10.

 After that initial three-month period, the California FTB requires LLCs to file an annual corporate tax return.